-Employment Status
+Employment Classification

 All student employees are considered part-time employees.
 By definition, part-time employees work less than full days, full weeks, and/or 12 months per year.

 Student employment positions are temporary.
-By definition, temporary employees are individuals who work on an intermittent or call-in basis.
+By definition, temporary employees are individuals who work on an intermittent or call-in basis, less than 1,000 hours per year.